tejaskawde/Logs-Monitoring.sh/README.md

 # Log Monitoring and Analysis Script

-This script monitors a specified log file in real-time and provides a platform for implementing custom log analysis logic.
-It is designed to be run in a Unix-like environment, particularly bash.
+This Bash script monitors a specified log file in real-time, analyzes log entries for error messages, and generates a summary report of the top 5 error messages.

 ## Prerequisites